 Following my own ataxia diagnosis in 2015, where I was told that I would gradually lose the ability to walk at all (and that there was absolutely nothing that anyone could currently do to prevent this from happening – it was inevitable), I ended up being a wee bit “distressed” (as can only be expected I suppose).

 It seemed especially cruel though.
 All of my life was spent being pretty active.
-I had chosen to have an active life, travelling all over the world, instead of a “regular” stay-at-home family life.
+I had chosen to have a rather active life, travelling all over the world.
 So now, not only would I no longer be able to continue as planned – I had no family network to support me.

 Travel.
 The one activity that had been so central to my life, would now be impossible.